ergest/sql_patterns/Book/chap2.md

 This means we have to be careful when joining with this table on `post_id, user_id, creation_date, post_history_type_id` and we'd have to deal with the duplicate issue first.
 Let's see a couple of methods for doing that.

+**What does this mean for our project?**

+Our final table will have a grain of one row per user.
+Only the `users` table has that same granularity.
+In order to build it we'll have to manipulate the granularity of the source tables so that's what we focus on next.

 ## Granularity Manipulation
 Now that you have a grasp of the concept of granularity the next thing to learn is how to manipulate it.
 What I mean by manipulation is specifically going from a fine grain to a coarser grain.